CUHK-ARISE/PsychoBench/README.md

 | Crowd | $µ_2$ = 4.92 | $s_2$ = 0.76 | $n_2$ = 112 |

 ## Argument Specification
-1. `--questionnaire`: (Required) Select the questionnaire to run.
+1. `--questionnaire`: (Required) Select the questionnaire(s) to run.
 For choises please see the list bellow.

 2. `--model`: (Required) The name of the model to test.